jesuscnnbs/appointment-test-app/readme.md

 php artisan serve
 ```

 You're ready to go!
-[Visit Ping CRM](http://127.0.0.1:8000/) in your browser, and login with:
+[RESERVEYTE](http://127.0.0.1:8000/) in your browser, and login with:

 - **Username:** admin@example.com
 - **Password:** secret

 ## Running tests

-To run the Ping CRM tests, run:
+To run the RESERVEYTE tests, run:

 ```
 php artisan test